franciskershaw/game-of-fives/README.md

 * [Github:](https://github.com/) Version control and storage of my code.
 * [Gitpod:](https://gitpod.io/) Development environment where all the code was written.
 * [Google Docs:](https://docs.google.com/) Used for note taking and was where much of my readme was initially written.
 * Google Developer Tools: Used for debugging and testing of responsiveness across several screen sizes.
-Also vital to testing of each game function as and when they were created.
+Also vital to the testing of each game function as and when they were created.
 * [Google Fonts:](https://fonts.google.com/) Provided my site with the 'Fredoka One' and 'Dosis' fonts.
 * [InVision:](https://www.invisionapp.com/) Used to create all of my wireframes at the beginning of the development process.
 * [removebg:](https://www.remove.bg/) Used to remove the white background from my favicon.
 * [JSHint:](https://jshint.com/) Checked my javascript code was valid and error free.
 * Logic Pro X: Music recording software, used to edit my sound effects down to the required length.
-* [Trello:](https://trello.com/) Used to split all tasks into several sprints, to help bring the development process in line with the agile methodology.
+* [Trello:](https://trello.com/) Used to split all tasks into several sprints, to help bring the development process in line with agile principles.
 * [W3C CSS Validation Service:](https://jigsaw.w3.org/css-validator/) Confirmed that my CSS is legal.
 * [W3C Markup Validation Service:](https://validator.w3.org/) Confirmed that my HTML code is legal.
 * [WAVE:](https://wave.webaim.org/) Allowed me to evaluate and test the accessibility of the site.